pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

   numberOfAvailabilityZones: 3,
   enableDnsHostnames: true,
   natGateways: {
-    strategy: "Single", # This is mainly to save cost.
+    strategy: "Single", # This is mainly to save cost on nat.
 You do this only in dev },
 });
 ```